 The applicant requests deletion of this consideration, as the Bowie New Town Center has been substantially developed and the appropriate 100-year floodplain studies have previously been provided.
 It should also be noted that the Sears Parcel has already been developed including buildings and a large expanse of surface parking.
 It is highly likely that any redevelopment would actually reduce the impervious area that currently exists within the Sears Parcel.
 Any required stormwater management (SWM) measures, including required studies, would be required by the Prince George's County Department of Permitting, Inspections and Enforcement, at the time of site plan review and permitting.
-Staff has no objection to the deletion of this consideration.
+This consideration is recommended for deletion.

-- 11. As part of Phase II, a stormwater management plan shall be submitted which considers the following: - a.
+11. As part of Phase II, a stormwater management plan shall be submitted which considers the following:

+- a.
 A stormwater management concept plan should be provided for the entire property. - b.
 Calculations should be based upon ultimate land use development in the basin. - c.
-For those sectors of the parcel located north and northwest of Mill Branch, consideration should be given to utilizing infiltration measures.
+For those sectors of the parcel located north and northwest of Mill Branch, consideration should be given to utilizing infiltration measures. - d.

-- d.
 The study should address the status of the off-site lake approved on Mill Branch as part of the Enfield Chase (CPD) proposal located southeast of the property. - e.
 Should the off-site lake on Mill Branch be considered as part of the stormwater management plan, the study should address the possibility of dam failure. - f.
 Water quality enhancement and the minimization of non-point pollution should be a major consideration in developing the stormwater management plan.

 The applicant requests deletion of this consideration, as the Bowie New Town Center has been substantially developed and the required SWM plans for the overall project have already been obtained.
-It should be noted that any redevelopment of the Sears Parcel will have all required SWM approvals, prior to construction/grading.
-Staff has no objection to the deletion of this consideration.
+It should be noted that any redevelopment of the Sears Parcel will have all required SWM approvals, prior to construction/ grading.
+This consideration is recommended for deletion.